ibm-cloud-docs/deployable-reference-architectures/README.md

-# deployable-reference-architectures
+# About this repo

-Reference architectures generated from deployable architecture modules
+This repo contains reference architectures that are automatically pulled from deployable architecture modules published in https://github.com/orgs/terraform-ibm-modules/repositories